Stephen-Abkin-TAMU/ZLP-Scheduler/README.md

 operations, finishing in milliseconds.

-*Trade‑off:* this heuristic is not guaranteed to find the global optimum, but it reliably maximizes the number of study windows left after each decision and is far faster (and simpler) than an exact search or ILP solver.
+*Trade‑off:* this heuristic is not guaranteed to find the global optimum, but it reliably maximizes the number of meeting windows left after each decision and is far faster (and simpler) than an exact search or ILP solver.

 **IMPORTANT NOTE!** - The scheduler focuses solely on fitting a single 100‑minute cohort meeting each week.